hvihvi/glnt/README.md

 - Checks if the diff in a commit has code modifications.
 If so, it should also have test modifications, or a justification for not having tests in the commit message.

-You can define the code files and test files in the `.gintrc` file with `shouldHaveTests.subject` and `shouldHaveTests.test` keys.
+You can define the code files and test files in the `.glntrc` file with `shouldHaveTests.subject` and `shouldHaveTests.test` keys.

 By default, it ensures that any code modification to a `**/*.js` file also has a modification to a `**/*.test.js` file.